Moacir Barbosa: 1949 Copa América

-The 1950 Maracanazo match and its aftermath
+The Maracanazo and its aftermath

-In the 1950 FIFA World Cup held on home soil, Brazil played Uruguay in the decisive match of the World Cup finals at the Maracanã stadium in Rio de Janeiro.
-Brazil was heavily favoured to win, and needed only a draw to win the round-robin tournament, but despite scoring first, Brazil lost 2–1 when Alcides Ghiggia scored the winning goal for Uruguay in the 79th minute after skilfully dribbling past Brazilian defender Bigode and then drilling the ball into the net while Barbosa was out of position, expecting a cross into the middle of the pitch.
-The loss stunned Brazilians and plunged the country into mourning, over what became known as the Maracanazo, or "the Maracanã blow."
+At the 1950 FIFA World Cup held on home soil, Brazil played Uruguay in the decisive match of the World Cup finals at the Maracanã stadium in Rio de Janeiro.
+Brazil was heavily favoured to win and needed only a draw to win the round-robin tournament, but despite scoring first, they lost 2–1 when Alcides Ghiggia scored the winning goal for Uruguay in the 79th minute after skilfully dribbling past defender Bigode and then drilling the ball into the net while Barbosa was out of position, expecting a cross into the middle.
+The loss stunned Brazilians and plunged the country into mourning over what became known as the Maracanazo, or "the Maracanã blow".
 Barbosa was blamed for the defeat, for which he suffered for the rest of his life as the match became part of Brazilian folklore.
-In 2000, shortly before his death, he said in an interview: "The maximum punishment in Brazil is 30 years' imprisonment, but I have been paying, for something I am not even responsible for, by now, for 50 years."
-In 1993, the president of the Brazilian Football Confederation, Ricardo Teixeira, did not allow him to be commentator during the broadcast of one of Brazil's international matches.

 In 1963, Barbosa was presented with the old square wooden goalposts from the Maracanã as a present, which he took home and burned.
+Thirty years later, the president of the Brazilian Football Confederation, Ricardo Teixeira, did not allow him to be a commentator for the broadcast of an international match.

-On 7 April 2000, he died of a heart attack at the age of 79.
+In 2000, Barbosa said in an interview: "The maximum punishment in Brazil is 30 years' imprisonment, but I have been paying, for something I am not even responsible for, by now, for 50 years."
+On 7 April of the same year, he died of a heart attack at the age of 79.

 In popular culture

 Barbosa plays a large role in Ian McDonald's science fiction novel Brasyl.
-Also, he is the main subject of the novel The Last Save of Moacyr Barbosa, by Darwin Pastorin.
+He is the subject of the biography The Last Save of Moacyr Barbosa, by Darwin Pastorin.

-A Brazilian short film named Barbosa, premiered in 1988.
-In it, a 49-year-old man (played by Antônio Fagundes) travels back in time trying to avoid Ghiggia's goal.
+A Brazilian short film named Barbosa, premiered in 1988, in which a 49-year-old man (played by Antônio Fagundes) travels back in time trying to prevent Ghiggia's goal.